Text Us Text to Contact Us

 In most cases, it is better to have implants placed under the layers of muscle in the breasts.
 Otherwise, when implants are placed over the muscle layers and between the muscle and glandular tissue, this can cause more issues.
 Similarly, larger implants often exert more pressure on the glandular tissue.

-Both of these issues can cause milk-producing complications similar to engorgement.
+Both of these issues can cause breast milk-producing complications similar to engorgement.

 4. Engorgement and Mastitis Issues